suzuki256/dog-dataset/README.md

 ```bash
 [ Source Speaker ] _ to _ [ Target Speaker ]
 ```
-For exsample:
+For exsample: Voice conversion from fkn into adultdog
 ```bash
 adultdog_to_fkn
 ```
-Voice Conversion from FKN into adult dog

 # Download dataset
   You can download dataset for Speak Like a dog task: